mmottl/sqlite3-ocaml/README.md

   * If you need to change where `pkg-config` will look for the SQLite3 library, set the `PKG_CONFIG_PATH` environment variable to the new directory.
-This can be automated by setting the `SQLITE3_OCAML_BREWCHECK` environment variable; this will instruct the build to see if a _brewed_ version os sqlite is installed and route `pkg-config` appropriately.
+This can be automated by setting the `SQLITE3_OCAML_BREWCHECK` environment variable; this will instruct the build to see if a _brewed_ version of SQLite is installed and route `pkg-config` appropriately.

 Credits
 -------